 These studies have been consistent in their conclusions: approximately 30 applications are valid for calling an open (plenary) convention, approximately 28 are valid for calling a convention to consider a balanced budget amendment, 15 appear to be valid for calling a convention to consider the amendments proposed by the reform organization referred to as the Convention of States Project, and single-digit aggregations are available on various other issues.

 Our Best Hope

 There are a dozen or more citizen groups advocating for various reforms of the federal government and petitioning state legislatures to approve an application for their issue-specific cause.
 This has proven to be a never-ending labor of love: the oldest of these efforts has been at work for more than 25 years and has been obliged to spend significant money in their pursuit, which does not yet appear to be near completion.
 This singular approach is not promising, and one has to ask the question: Is this what the founders had in mind for us?
-Our analysis and answer to this question is set forth in the essays on this website; in them we advocate for a common sense reading of Article V of the Constitution and implementation of an open convention to address the severe dysfunction of our federal government.
+Our analysis and answer to this question are set forth in the essays on this website; in them, we advocate for a common-sense reading of Article V of the Constitution and implementation of an open convention to address the severe dysfunction of our federal government.

 We believe that utilizing our treasure trove of Archived Applications, supplemented by a few new state applications, could quickly enable us to call a convention to develop solutions to fix our federal government.
 These reforms could dramatically improve the culture of Washington and restore civility to our political affairs.
 We do not need to continue to allow toxic partisanship to rule our body politic; for the sake of our children and future generations of Americans.